 Resistance exercise recommendations

 The Canadian Physical Activity Guidelines recommend resistance exercise at least two days a week for all individuals.
-For people with diabetes, the Canadian Diabetes Association suggests a goal of three times a week.
+For people with diabetes, Diabetes Canada suggests a goal of three times a week.

-When it comes to specific exercises, the Canadian Diabetes Association recommends that at each resistance exercise session, most of the body’s major muscles should be worked with 8 to 10 different exercises.
+When it comes to specific exercises, Diabetes Canada recommends that at each resistance exercise session, most of the body’s major muscles should be worked with 8 to 10 different exercises.
 Each exercise should be repeated 10 to 15 times at light to moderate intensity.
 As your body becomes used to this exercise routine, the routine can be repeated two or three times a session.